vlukereddy/recuperandae-pneumatologia/chapter1.md

 # Prolegomena

-Let us engage with this historical discussion by familiarizing ourselves with relevant vocabulary to allay confusion.
+We shall prepare ourselves to engage this historical discussion by familiarizing ourselves with relevant vocabulary to allay confusion.